Gubin, Poland: History

 During World War II, in 1944–1945, the Germans operated a subcamp of the Gross-Rosen concentration camp, in which around 1,000 women, most of whom were Jewish, were imprisoned and used as forced labour.
 In February 1945 the Germans evacuated the prisoners, who were taken to the Bergen-Belsen concentration camp.

 The old town of Gubin was seriously damaged in the wake of the Soviet Vistula–Oder Offensive during the last stage of the war, with the historic town hall and church being burnt out.
 When after the war the Oder–Neisse line was chosen as the new East German–Polish border at the Potsdam Conference, Guben was split.
-The eastern portion of the devastated town, including the historic centre, became Polish under the restored name Gubin, while the western portion as Guben became part of East Germany.
+The eastern portion of the devastated town, including the historic centre, became again Polish under the restored name Gubin, while the western portion as Guben became part of East Germany.
 The pre-war German population was expropriated and expelled to Guben on June 20, 1945.
 Gubin was repopulated with Polish settlers, partly from former eastern Poland, which was annexed by the Soviet Union.

 While the town hall dating from the 14th century has since been restored, the Late Gothic parish church is today a stabilised ruin.
 Recently, a historical society has set up plans for a reconstruction.

 Gubin belonged to Zielona Góra Voivodeship from 1975 to 1998.
 A large garrison of the Polish Army was based in Gubin in 1951–2002, including the 5th Infantry Division, which evolved into the 5th "Saxony" Tank Division in 1956.
 The garrison was closed in 2002 following restructuring.

 Since the Schengen Agreement entered into force on 21 December 2007, border controls between Gubin and Guben have been abolished.